 We get many, many requests to carry books from both self-published and traditionally published authors.
-Here’s a run-down of commonly requested info.
-Please send us an email at email@example.com if you have additional questions or would like to send us information about your book (the info to send us is noted below here).
+Below is a run-down of commonly requested info.
+After you’ve read it please send us an email at email@example.com if you have additional questions or would like to send us information about your book.
+Info to send us is listed below.

 I wrote a book, will you carry it?

 We support as many authors as we can.
 That said, we simply don’t have room to carry every book we’d like.
 With so many self-publishing resources available these days we get dozens of emails each week from authors interested in having us carry their books.
 Those authors living in the immediate area are in the most demand as far as self-published books go and are more likely to be a good fit here.
 It also depends on genre.
 Some genres just aren’t in as much demand here as they are elsewhere, we have to take this into consideration.

 If your book has been published through a traditional publisher and we feel we have the appropriate audience for it we will order it through them or one of our regular distributors on standard industry terms.
 If your book is self-published or not available through our regular distributors, or is only available on a non-returnable basis or without the standard terms, we may decide to purchase from you directly.
 If we decide your book is a good fit for our store we generally start with 1-2 copies, depending on genre, and reorder as they sell.

 Books must be professionally bound with the title printed on the spine (people won’t notice your book if they can’t see the title when it’s on the shelf), and we go with the standard 60/40 split as far as payment goes–you, the author, will get 60% of the retail price if you provide your book directly to us.
 We do carry some zines from Lincoln County, OR authors, if this is the case please note that in your email.
 Pricing must be consistent within the genre.
 At this time we don’t do consignment.
 If you choose to leave or mail a copy of your book without consulting the buyer first it will be considered a free review copy.